SelferRy/ranking_system/README.md

   -d '{"banner": {"id": 3, "description": "Test banner"}, "slot_id": 1}' \
   localhost:5080 ranking_system.BannerManagementService/RemoveBannerFromSlot
 ```
-In current version of the project this is only one API endpoint and no reflection grpc function added.
+In current version of the project this is all API endpoints and no reflection grpc function added.

 For finish your work with the project, you have to terminate server (Ctrl+C, for example)
 and then inactivate all dependencies: